AsrinneNazari/AsrinneNazari/README.md

 🌱 When I’m not coding, I’m growing stuff—both in my skillset and in my little garden.
 Also on a mission to perfect anti-inflammatory cooking (chia pudding, anyone?).

-🚀 Currently: Searching for my dream job!
+🚀 Currently: Learning Next.js and searching for my dream job!

 ## Skills 💫
 Programming Languages: TypeScript, JavaScript ✌️